rahulc-96/imdb-web-crawler/README.md

 # Visulization

 For querying or visualizing the scraped movies data , we can easily leverage the features offered by ELK stack.
 Logstash can be used to feed the data from imdb-feed-compacted-v2 topic to an ElasticSearch instance.
 Using Kibana, we can easily set up dashboards or perform text based searching on the movies data.
-Attatched screenshot is an example for searching for movies based on an actor's name using Kibana:
+Attatched screenshot is an example where movies were retrieved based on an actor's name:
 ![Screenshot from 2021-04-19 13-24-04](https://user-images.githubusercontent.com/29629955/115443833-6403cd00-a231-11eb-8307-78e3ffa6a880.png)

 # Further Reading: